 While they’re rare, the life insurance world is susceptible to unscrupulous agents and practices — just like any industry.
 When you’re shopping for life insurance, it’s important to learn how to spot scams and red flags so you can be sure you’re purchasing a legitimate policy.
 Find out the most common scams — and what to do if you fall victim to one.

-Top life insurance scams
+The most common life insurance scams

 Stranger-owned life insurance (STOLI)

 When purchasing life insurance, you may be encouraged to buy an annuity — an investment product often sold in tandem with life insurance.
 Annuities are designed to offer a steady income stream in return for a lump sum payment, and they can often support you financially during retirement.

 Phishing emails asking for personal information

 You may be told you’re the unexpected beneficiary of a policy, or that the insurer needs to confirm your credit card number to process a premium payment.
 Scout for poor spelling, strange URLs and steer clear of any links you don’t recognize.When in doubt, reach out to your insurer by phone to clarify any bids for personal information.